No sweep for Storm: WNBA semifinal heading to Game 4 after setback in Phoenix

 - Seven players to watch in the Seahawks' fourth preseason game vs. the Oakland Raiders

+“She does a lot series of pump fakes and we can’t bite on that.
+We need to make her shoot over us. … You saw tonight what she can do and she carried that team.”

+The Storm leads 2-1 in the series and needs a road victory 2 p.m.
+Sunday to avoid a Game 5 in Seattle.

-Historically, the Storm has struggled away from home in the playoffs — now losing its last eight postseason road games.
+Historically, Seattle has struggled away from home in the playoffs – losing the past eight postseason road games.

+“We were playing catchup for most of the night, but it never quite felt like we were out of it,” coach Dan Hughes said.
+“We would kind of get back into the game and they would separate.”

-Front-runners for the past two months and in its semifinal against Phoenix, Seattle fell behind by 10 points midway in the third quarter before rallying and cutting its deficit to 60-56 to start the fourth.
+Front-runners for the past two months of the regular season and in the playoffs, the Storm fell behind by 10 points midway in the third quarter before rallying and cutting its deficit to 60-56 to start the fourth.

-Phoenix reduced double-digit deficits in the fourth quarter before losing the previous two games 91-87 in Seattle, including an overtime loss.
+Phoenix faced double-digit deficits in the fourth quarter of the previous two games before losing both 91-87 in Seattle, including an overtime loss.

-This time, the Mercury went up big in the fourth quarter and led 72-56.
+This time, the Mercury led 60-56 to start the fourth with the outcome in doubt.

+But for the third straight game, the Storm stumbled in the final minutes against Phoenix and Taurasi, who regained her shooting touch in the final minutes.

+Still, the Mercury didn’t necessarily need Taurasi and put the game away with a 14-0 run to start the fourth and go ahead 74-56 with 5:48 left.
+Seattle never got closer than 13 points the rest of the way.

 The Storm locked down defensively on Taurasi, who scored her first basket – a layup – with 6:24 remaining after missing her first eight shots.

 After the basket, she raised her hands and smiled as the crowd of 15,185 erupted in cheers.
-Taurasi finished with eight points on 3-for-11 shooting.
+Taurasi finished with a playoff-low eight points on 3-for-11 shooting.

+With Taurasi muted offensively, Phoenix leaned on Bonner who is averaging 25 points and 11 rebounds in the series.

-Phoenix received 21 points from Brittney Griner.
-Yvonne Turner, who started in place of injured Stephanie Talbot, had 19 points, seven rebounds and six assists.
+Brittney Griner also tallied 21 points and 11 rebounds while Yvonne Turner, who started in place of injured Stephanie Talbot, finished with 19 points, seven rebounds and six assists.

-The Mercury started hot and the Storm missed its first six three-pointers to fall behind 26-16.
+“We weren’t quite sure how they would adjust their lineup and what affect that would have on us,” Hughes said.
+“Before, the Mercury would spread the floor really well.
+But with Yvonne they come at you off the dribble. … She changed the dynamic of the game.”

+Phoenix shot 50 percent from the floor, 25 percent (6 of 24) on three-pointers and made 8 of 11 free throws.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.